Why Kenya’s Dairy Farmers Are Switching to Steel Cow Barns

 Frequently Asked Questions

-i) How long does it take to build a steel cow barn in Kenya?
+How long does it take to build a steel cow barn?